 Registration limited to 12 and is on a first-come, first-served basis.
 If care for a loved one during the class is a problem, please let us know.
 This program is not open to professionals or paid caregivers.

-The Caregiver Academy consists of six 90-minutes sessions of practical training with a retreat planned for later in the year.
-Sessions are held at the Southern Regional Center, 130 N. Judd Parkway NE, Fuquay Varina on the following dates:
+The Caregiver Academy consists of six 90-minutes sessions of practical training and is being planned for January 2018.
+Sessions are held at the Southern Regional Center, 130 N. Judd Parkway NE, Fuquay Varina.

 The curriculum, Powerful Tools for Caregivers is an award winning education program.
 The Center asks for a donation to help defray the cost of the $25 handbooks.